 - A Substitute for Holiness, or Antinomianism Revived (1887) This book is Steele’s refutation of Dispensationalism.
 This is his only book on end-times teachings.
 His primary concern is the way that Dispensational teaching undermines the call to Christian holiness.
 Steele was a post-millenialist, and he believed that end-time schema best fit with the optimistic theology of Wesleyanism.
 This is an especially provocative book to read.

-- Commentary on Leviticus (1891).
-This is drawn from volume 2 of Whedon’s Bible Commentary on the Old Testament.
+- Old Testament Commentaries (1891).
+These are drawn from volumes 2 & 3 of Whedon’s Bible Commentary on the Old Testament.
 Whedon’s Commentary was intended to be a popular-level commentary for the general reader, written from a Wesleyan point of view.
+Dr. Steele wrote the commentaries for Leviticus, Numbers, and Joshua.

 - Half-Hours with St. Paul (c.
 1894).
 Several Bible-study articles, mostly addressing the interpretation of the writings of the apostle Paul.
 Most of them (but not all) are quite brief.